The Hidden Benefits of Naps: What Science Says About Your Brain’s Recovery

 The connection between napping and long-term memory consolidation

-Naps do more than help you remember things right now.
+Benefits of Naps do more than help you remember things right now.
 Scientists found that napping starts a process that turns quick memories into lasting knowledge [9].
 Your brain strengthens and reorganizes its connections during this time.

 Different types of memories get stored in unique ways.
 The largest longitudinal study of 54 cases showed big improvements in remembering facts and events, with a 0.376 effect size.
 Learning skills and tasks got an even bigger boost at 0.494 [10].
 Your brain also tends to keep emotional memories that matter most during naps [9].